jeffhung/trender-tools/README.markdown

 ============================================

-Using Team Track isn't a good experience, since there are so many fields that make you lose focus.
-This project tries to use various method to enhance the user experience, and our productivity.
+Using Team Track isn't a good experience, since there are so many fields that may make you lose focus.
+This project tries to use various methods to enhance the user experience, hence increase our productivity.

 License
 -------